 That's my solution to the challenge, its my first :).
 I would be very grateful for any feedback.

-@iSoyecodesPosted almost 2 years agoHello, and congrats on completing the challenge.
+@iSoyecodesPosted about 2 years agoHello, and congrats on completing the challenge.
 When it comes to mobile and viewing, there is one issue.
 Your footer disappears and rests atop the button on the card itself.
 Try to position your button in the middle or use flex-grow with a value of 1.

 Put padding on your "card-wrapper" so the card has enough padding to stay off the edge of the screen.
 Your card is good overall, and the coding is tidy.
 Reading it was enjoyable.
 If this helps you resolve the minor problem with the card's footers and padding, kindly mark it as helpful.